microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 # Breaking Changes and Supported Patterns

 Scope: This document is about how changes to packages written in TypeScript impact users of those packages which also use TypeScript.
+When necessary Fluid Framework specific conventions are included.

-Audience: This document is intended for developers of TypeScript packages as well as authors of TypeScript code which uses those packages.
+Audience: This document is intended for developers of TypeScript packages as well as authors of TypeScript code which uses those packages, especially when those packages are from the Fluid Framework.

-Status: This document is an early stage proposal.
+Status: This document covers proposed best practices that have not yet been widely applied or communicated.
-The policies proposed here are NOT the policies currently adopted for the Fluid Framework packages.
+The policies covered here are partially adopted by the Fluid Framework packages.

 To Reviewers: Two aspects of this document should be evaluated separately.
-First the proposed system, and second the proposed supported patterns to use with this system.
+First the proposed system, and second the proposed set of supported patterns to use with this system.
-Both are provided in the same document as it would be hard to evaluate the proposed system without some example patterns.
+Both are provided in the same document as it would be hard to evaluate the proposed system without some patterns.

 Terminology: